 2. to identify gaps in digital skills curricula in education, apprenticeships and other youth skills development programs;

-3. to promote policies aimed at expanding opportunities and enhancing human potential to leverage new and emerging technologies focused on ICT-based education, training and skills development for all;
+3. [to promote policies aimed at expanding opportunities and enhancing human potential to leverage new and emerging technologies focused on ICT-based education, training and skills development for all;]

 invites Member States and other stakeholders

-1. to explore ways and means for greater collaboration and coordination among governments, the private sector, international and intergovernmental organizations, civil society, the technical community and academia to implement human skills development in new and emerging technologies, especially in developing countries;
+1. [to explore ways and means for greater collaboration and coordination among governments, the private sector, international and intergovernmental organizations, civil society, the technical community and academia to implement human skills development in new and emerging technologies, especially in developing countries;]

 2. to foster the incorporation of such technologies, digital literacy, and the development of ICT skills and STEM skills in general into education and human resources development for all;